Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

 \subsection{Lamp posts and ring-like geometries}

-The lamp post geometry is a very rudimentary description of a compact spherical primary source on the rotational axis of the black hole, described as a point source with a spherically isotropic emission, which is only defined by its height above the black hole.
-Despite these limitations, relativistic reflection models using the lamp post geometry have been very successful in describing observational data of Galactic black hole binaries and AGN.
+The lamp post geometry is a very rudimentary description of a compact spherical primary source on the rotational axis of the BH, described as a point source with a spherically isotropic emission, which is only defined by its height above the BH.
+Despite these limitations, relativistic reflection models using the lamp post geometry have been very successful in describing observational data of Galactic BH binaries and AGNs.
 It has been generally assumed that this means that the astrophysical corona is also small.
-However, before the availability of the model discussed here, there were no tools available where reflection spectroscopy could be used to test for the presence of an extended primary source geometry.
-While a detailed assessment of the validity of the lamp post model is beyond the scope of this study, we will summarize the overall behavior in the following.
+However, before the availability of the model discussed here, there were no tools available that would allow for reflection spectroscopy to be used as a test of the presence of an extended primary source geometry.
+While a detailed assessment of the validity of the lamp post model is beyond the scope of this study, we summarize the overall behavior below.
 We note that this discussion should only put earlier fits with the lamp post geometry in perspective.
 For more reliable estimates of the source geometry, earlier data sets will have to be re-analyzed with a reflection model including a radially extended source.

-From the line profiles (see Fig.~\ref{fig:relline_spectra} and Sect.~\ref{sec:results_model_iron}) we have seen that the distance to the black hole, \sphericalradius, is mainly influencing the relativistic line broadening and therefore the shape of the relativistic reflection spectrum for a compact primary source.
+From the line profiles (see Fig.~\ref{fig:relline_spectra} and Sect.~\ref{sec:results_model_iron}), we can see that the distance to the BH, \sphericalradius, is mainly influencing the relativistic line broadening; therefore, the shape of the relativistic reflection spectrum for a compact primary source.
 The position in terms of polar angle only has a minor effect on the line shape.
 A change of this angle does not produce significantly different line shapes, but can likely be compensated by slightly different values of \sphericalradius.
-This means that reflection from a point-like source located on the rotational axis produces a similar relativistic line broadening to a radially extended source at a lower height above the disk but at a similar distance to the black hole.
-Even taking into account the full reflection spectrum including the primary emission, Fig.~\ref{fig:relxill_refl_spectra} shows that for a standard lamp post height $h=3\rg$, there are only weak differences between the lamp post and a ring source with $\ringradius < 0.5 \risco$ modulo normalization.
+This means that reflection from a point-like source located on the rotational axis produces a similar relativistic line broadening to a radially extended source at a lower height above the disk, but at a similar distance to the BH.
+Even taking into account the full reflection spectrum including the primary emission, Fig.~\ref{fig:relxill_refl_spectra} shows that for a standard lamp post height of $h=3\rg$, there are only weak differences between the lamp post and a ring source with $\ringradius < 0.5 \risco$ modulo normalization.